texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 ## Exercise 3.3.1: Example Function

+{{ site.data.alerts.note }}
-{% include note.html content="We're taking off the training wheels!
+We're taking off the training wheels!
 Organize your code yourself now into directories that you create.
 Try to keep on top of being organized - one idea would be to make directories for each group of exercies (i.e directory 3_3 stores all the code for exercises 3.3.1-3.3.5).
-Be prepared to demo everything to camp staff to verify your progress." %}
+Be prepared to demo everything to camp staff to verify your progress.
+{{ site.data.alerts.end }}

 Let's try writing a very simple function that prints the greeting "Hello World!".
 We will **call** (run) this function from main.
 It won't take any parameters or return anything, so the **return type** of this function will be **void**, the return type for a function which returns nothing.
 Here's how we would set it up: